 Contractors will be too Busy to be Everywhere at OnceContractors will be too Busy to be Everywhere at Once

-Even if you can get your reno-project on a priority list, there’s still the problem of finding a contractor that can start right away.
+Even if you can get your reno-project on a priority list, there’s still a problem finding a contractor that can start right away.
 Once projects are allowed to restart, there will be a rush of people calling their contractors to ask how soon they can start.
 Unfortunately, they can’t be everywhere at once, so you may be put on another waiting list.
 There also doesn’t tend to be a lot of bench strength in this business.
-Meaning if contractors are forced to call in outside help to deal with all these project requests, then the quality of their work may suffer.
+Meaning if contractors are forced to call outside help to deal with all these project requests, then the quality of their work may suffer.

 Final ThoughtsFinal Thoughts